dirtbags/moth/README.md

 How to run a web server
 -----------------------------

-Your web server needs to serve up files for you contest out of `$mothinst/www`.
+Your web server needs to serve up files for your contest out of `$mothinst/www`.
+It needs to be able to execute CGI either from the `cgi-bin` directory, or for files ending in `.cgi`.
+The user running the CGI needs to be the same one that's running `mothd`.

 If you don't want to fuss around with setting up a full-featured web server, you can use `tcpserver` and `eris`,